swiftlang/swift-evolution/proposals/0526-deadline.md

 complete.
 If the operation completes before the deadline, the function returns the result; if the deadline expires first, the operation is cancelled.

-The typed throws signature was altered to avoid an extra error type, in conjunction with removing the restriction around the instant requiring the duration type to be `Swift.Duration`, the accessor for the current deadline was removed, and a new interface on CancellationError was added to handle the reasons for why a task or child task is cancelled (including a deadline exceeded reason).

 ## Motivation

 Asynchronous operations in Swift can run indefinitely, which creates several